c2c-project/prytaneum-notifications/docs/Pipeline.md

 - 2. Adding onto the docker github action we could simply push the image using the docker push commands.

 - NOTE: With either method, it is important to set the build env variables in the automated build configuration (on build tab in dockerhub).
 The sut service in the `docker-compose-test` file is what allows for automated tests in the dockerhub repo.
 With automated tests the build will fail if the tests don't pass.

+## MISC NOTES

+### Dockerfile

+- In the dockerfile it is a good convention to not pass the .env file but rather denote the ENV vars.
+This is because the .env file will only be avaliable on the local version and not in the git or docker repo.

+- The ARG keywords allow for the passing of vars as arguments when running the build command.
+This is not nessisary in the current pipeline, but are an option to use.